aenemenate/tw-text-edit/README.md

 needed and if I can make a clear statement for its use, or otherwise produce a valid use case.

-  I would reccomend this editor to a friend, specifically if they are editing C++ files, prefer a simple editor to an IDE, and are willing to implement desired features theirself or otherwise wait for me to implement them.
+  I would recommend this editor to a friend, specifically if they are editing C++ files, prefer a simple editor to an IDE, and are willing to implement desired features theirself or otherwise wait for me to implement them.

+  Niceties: custom & preincluded theme files, integration with windows file explorer, mouse support,

+  Eventually I would like this to function as a complete development environment for Windows and Linux, simply so I can use it myself.
+In order to achieve this end it should be user customizeable, which means extensible syntax highlighting and build pipelines.

 # Portfolio